Night sweats affect approximately 3 percent of the population and can be a sign of a serious disease.

-- Infection - tuberculosis is the infection most traditionally associated with night sweats.
+- Infection: Tuberculosis (TB) is the infection most traditionally associated with night sweats.
 More common causes include HIV, influenza, and other febrile illnesses.

-- Various hormone (endocrine) imbalances that occur with menopause, diabetes, thyroid disease, puberty, and pregnancy.
+- Hormone (endocrine) imbalances: These can occur with menopause, diabetes, thyroid disease, puberty, and pregnancy.

-- Obstructive sleep apnea - a condition where the walls of the throat narrow, restricting breathing.
+- Obstructive sleep apnea: The walls of the throat narrow, restricting breathing.
 Night sweats occur in individuals with untreated sleep apnea three times more often than the general population.

-- Gastroesophageal reflux disease - also known as GERD.
-The primary symptom is heartburn but night sweats are also a common feature.
+- Gastroesophageal reflux disease (GERD): The primary symptom is heartburn, but night sweats are also a common feature.

 - Parkinson's disease